Case Study - Job Descriptions

-Finally, good job descriptions can add to an employees wellbeing (or a bad job description or no job description can detract from it).
-A source of stress for anyone can be a lack of clarity and/or understanding about what is expect from them.
+Finally, good job descriptions can add to an employee's wellbeing (or a bad job description or no job description can detract from it).
+A source of stress for anyone can be a lack of clarity and/or understanding about what is expected from them.

 Case Study 1: